a2life/shogi-board/readme.md

 ## The program reads data input(s) and render shogi board(s) and mimic piece moves on web page.
 #### Displays shogi board and pieces with Initial arrangement and moves information that is written in JavaScript literals.
 #### This is a rewrite of modx/PHP/JS projects from 2012.
-This one uses TypeScript with Preact (In another word, 100% client side solution.) - original project is https://github.com/a2life/Web_shogiboard
+This new project is written with TypeScript with Preact (In another word, 100% client side solution.) - original PHP/JS/JQuery project is https://github.com/a2life/Web_shogiboard

 Initial development period: June 2021 - August 2021
 First Deployed in production site -   March 2023